moranjon/Boop-MessengerApplication/README.md

 2. Anyone can register for a new account to log in.
 3. Only logged-in users can send/receive messages (any)
 4. Logged-in users can logout
-5. (5 points) Logged-in users can create a group chat (more than 2 members)
+5. Logged-in users can create a group chat (more than 2 members)
-6. (5 points) Logged-in users in a group chat can send/receive messages from the group
+6. Logged-in users in a group chat can send/receive messages from the group
-7. (5 points) Seperated chat window for group chat
+7. Seperated chat window for group chat
-8. (10 points) Two use cases of your team choice
+8. Two use cases of your team choice
 	(a) Use case:  show password feature on login page (b) Use case: user can switch between dark mode and light mode Non-functional requirements
-1. (2.5 points) All data must be validated in all layers before sending/checking/forwarding
+1. All data must be validated in all layers before sending/checking/forwarding
-2. (2.5 points) All data must be sanitized in client-side before displaying
+2. All data must be sanitized in client-side before displaying
-3. (2.5 points) Enter in an input to send data, clear data after sending
+3. Enter in an input to send data, clear data after sending

 Lates Commit Link: (insert link here)